XavierAP/libcs-math/JP.Maths/Statistics/README.md

 # JP.Maths.Statistics
-[BatchAggregator](/JP.Maths/Statistics/BatchAggregator.cs) allows to calculate multiple statistics aggregate functions by iterating the sample or population only once and minimizing the number of operations.
+[BatchAggregator](/JP.Maths/Statistics/BatchAggregator.cs) allows to calculate multiple statistical aggregate functions by iterating the sample or population only once and minimizing the number of operations.
 See how to use in [StatisticsTest](/JP.Maths.Test/Statistics/StatisticsTest.cs).